Pain-Free Cost Cutting

 Simple Method to Cut Cost

 We just did exactly that and are saving $72 a month, plus we are happier with our new service.
-Before you make this change if you are happy with your current service, call the company and ask them to reduce the rate.
+Before you make any change, if you are happy with your current service, call the company and ask them to reduce the rate.
 If they think they are going to lose a customer they will often lower your rate.

-Cutting your taxes if a good way to cut costs.
-It probably means you need to pay more attention to your itemized deduction list.
+Cutting your tax costs is a good money saver.
+It usually means you need to pay more attention to your itemized deduction list.
 If someone has high medical bills for instance, don’t forget to count all the mileage to the doctors, hospitals, and pharmacies.
 If you are self-employed there are many more opportunities to find more deductions.

 As for your investments that have lost money, you can save money by selling and then writing it off.
 They can then offset gains you have made on other investments.
 If your losses outweigh your gains you can deduct as much as $3000 of investment loss from you ordinary income.